blacknon/lssh/cmd/lsmon/README.md

 By default, this terminal opens a separate SSH connection so interactive work stays isolated from the monitor.
 If you want the terminal to reuse the monitor connection instead, start `lsmon` with `--share-connect` or `-s`.
+You can also control localrc behavior for the opened terminal with `--localrc` or `--not-localrc`, following the same override idea as `lssh`.

 ### metrics